andersgs/nullarbor_translate/README.md

 ```
 Isolate, Quality
-{% for isolate in mlst_isolates %} {{ isolate.id }}, {{ isolate.quality }} {% endfor %}
+{% for isolate in mlst %} {{ isolate.id }}, {{ isolate.quality }} {% endfor %}
 ```
 ### A YAML configuration file

 The goal of the configuration file is to set some parameters that would be used in every run.
-Currently, there are two sets of parameters that must be included in the configuration file:
+The only requirement at this stage is `nullarbor_files` section, which specifies the names of the `files` produces by `Nullarbor` for each of the results of interest:

+* nullarbor_files

+An optional entry can specify the SOP IDs:

 * sopid
-* nullarbor_files

 The `sopid` parameters refer to the IDs of individual SOPs.
-If not relevant to you, just enter them with a blank.

-The `nullarbor_files` parameters refer to the name of the output files within the Nullarbor `report` folder that have the data of interest.
-This will allow for future proofing, in case these files change names.
+The `keys` used here will be available to you in your template as `sop_id.<key>`.

 The current default config file looks like this:

 ```
+nnullarbor_files:
+    mlst: mlst.csv
+    resistome: resistome.csv
+    newick: tree.newick
+    core_aln: core.aln

 sopid:
     mlst: MMS109

-nullarbor_files:
-    mlst: mlst.csv
+    resistome: MMS118
+    phylogenetics: MMS108
 ```

-Feel free to use it if you are **NOT** interested in SOP IDs.
+In this `config file` the SOP ID for `mlst` can be used in the template by using the `keyword` `sop_id.mlst`.

 ## Example